Kishore Kumar

 Besides Hindi, he sang in many other Indian languages, including Bengali, Marathi, Assamese, Gujarati, Kannada, Bhojpuri, Malayalam, Odia and Urdu.
 He also released a few non-film albums in multiple languages, especially in Bengali, which are noted as all-time classics.
 According to his brother and legendary actor Ashok Kumar, Kishore Kumar was successful as a singer because his "voice hits the mike, straight, at its most sensitive point".

 He won 8 Filmfare Award for Best Male Playback Singer out of 28 nominations and holds the record for winning and nominating the most Filmfare Awards in that category.
 He was awarded the Lata Mangeshkar Award by the Madhya Pradesh government in 1985.
 In 1997, the Madhya Pradesh Government initiated an award called the "Kishore Kumar Award" for contributions to Hindi cinema.
-In 2012, his unreleased last song sold for ₹15.6 lakh ($17,500 USD) at the Osian's Cinefan Auction in New Delhi.
+In 2012, his unreleased last song sold for ₹15.6 lakh ($17,500 US) at the Osian's Cinefan Auction in New Delhi.